-That all claims will be registered and receipt issued on the same day the claim is filed.
+(i) that all claims will be registered and receipt will be issued on the same day;

-That all claims are heard and resolved in fair and amicable manner; and
+(iii) that all claims are heard and resolved in a fair and amicable manner; and

-That all awards are issued and served on the same day the claim is heard.
+(iv) that all awards are issued on the day of hearing.

 Tribunal for Consumer Claims Malaysia